MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/homebrew.md

 ## Update list

-Update Homebrew's package list - this does _not_ actually update packages.
-Note you probably don't need to use this since an update is done before commands like install.
+Update Homebrew's local list of packages.

+This does _not_ actually update packages.
+Note you probably _don't_ need to use this, since an update is done before commands like install.

 ```sh
 $ brew update